rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/2-types-operators-expressions.md

 This works for ASCII because corresponding upper case and lower case letters are a fixed distance apart as numeric values and each alphabet is contiguous &#8212;
 there is nothing but letters between `A` and `Z`.
-This latter observation is not true of the EBCDIC character set, however, so this code would convert more than just letters in EBCDIC.
+This latter observation is not true of the [EBCDIC character set](https://en.wikipedia.org/wiki/EBCDIC), however, so this code would convert more than just letters in EBCDIC.

-The standard header `<ctype.h>`, described in Appendix B, defines a family of functions that provide tests and conversions that are independent of character set.
-For example, the function to `lower(c)` returns the lower case value of `c` if `c` is upper case, so `tolower` is a portable replacement for the function `lower` shown above.
+The standard header `<ctype.h>`, described in [Appendix B](/docs/c-programming-language/book-notes/appendix-b-standard-library), defines a family of functions that provide tests and conversions that are independent of character set.
+For example, the function `tolower(c)` returns the lower case value of `c` if `c` is upper case, so `tolower` is a portable replacement for the function `lower` shown above.
 Similarly, the test